 Without 2017 proving the power of Bitcoin and the demand for crypto, Bitcoin, as it is today, wouldn't be possible.
 Institutional-grade bitcoin custody solutions have been built by companies like Coinbase, Gemini, Fidelity, Anchorage and BitGo, among others and it all started with the bull run of 2017.

-Bitcoin Pizza Day is one of crypto's biggest celebrations.
-On 22 May 2010, now known as Bitcoin Pizza Day, Laszlo Hanyecz agreed to pay 10,000 Bitcoins for two delivered Papa John's pizzas.
+May the 22nd is one of crypto's biggest celebrations.
+Now known as Bitcoin Pizza Day, it commemorates Laszlo Hanyecz paying 10,000 Bitcoin for two delivered Papa John's pizzas.
 Organised on bitcointalk forum, the Florida man reached out for help.
 "I'll pay 10,000 bitcoins for a couple of pizzas… like maybe 2 large ones, so I have some leftover for the next day," Hanyecz wrote.

 Today, those 10,000 bitcoins are worth an eye-watering $480 million.
 This story endures because it shows so well how far Bitcoin has come since the early days.
 Those two pizzas have been getting more and more valuable practically ever since they were ordered - who knows how much 10,000 bitcoins will one day be worth?